 - 197. Deemed consent only applies to certain organs and tissue: the list of organs and tissue excluded from deemed consent in England is set out in the Human Tissue (Permitted Material: Exceptions) (England) Regulations 2020 which are subject to Parliamentary approval.
-The list of organs and tissue excluded from deemed consent in Northern Ireland is set out in the [The Human Tissue (Permitted Material: Exceptions) (Northern Ireland) Regulations 2022 Title to be inserted once confirmed]. - 198.
+The list of organs and tissue excluded from deemed consent in Northern Ireland is set out in the The Human Tissue (Permitted Material) Regulations (Northern Ireland) 2023. - 198.
 The Department of Health and Social Care in England and the Department of Health in Northern Ireland respectively consulted on the list of organs and tissue where expressed consent will still be required for the purpose of transplantation in each country.